splitn2/DrillSki/README.md

 Then the process of taking this data and turning it into a PDF or gcode or other formats such as DXF, so its useful..... feel free to start suggesting how this is done.

 This could be a great enabler for a small or large ski shop with a very basic 3 axis cnc.
 It could be used with open source cnc software like GRBL on Arduino based CNC controller to make a fast and reliable workshop router that quickly selected the model and BSL

+Thanks to Knut Pohl who has kindly allowed the use of his templates as a refernce.
+His website is http://www.powderguide.com/community/forum/post/zubehoer/montageanleitung-bindung-schnell-und-praezise-montieren.html and it contains pdf of most common ski binding drilling templates.